dsambrano/good_coding_practices/development.md

 # Required for launch

-- TOC As sidebar and moves with you (https://www.w3schools.com/howto/howto_css_fixed_sidebar.asp)
+- TOC As sidebar and moves with you (https://www.w3schools.com/howto/howto_css_fixed_sidebar.asp) (https://github.com/allejo/jekyll-toc)
 - Categories flushed out to multi-part ones
   - Meaning permalinks as well as next/previous (could be in sidebar?) ordering required
 - Review content for typos and formatting issues (e.g., image names, line breaks, all links, Date)
 - about page gets revamped
 - add my website(/CV?) to footer
+- Reassess Skill Level (probs none of what I have so far is beginner, since I assume variables so probs adjust)

 ---
 after launch: